Telephone: 01483 243 566

 Just Immigration Solicitors are regulated by the Solicitors Regulation Authority (No 487202)

 We sincerely hope that it will never happen, but if a client is unhappy with any aspect of how the firm is handling their matter, they should contact the Principal, Agnes Lai, in the first instance.
+Our email address is email@example.com.
 In the unlikely event that we are unable to resolve the problem between us, they have a right to complain directly to either the Legal Ombudsman (on issues relating to the work carried out or our charges) or the Solicitors Regulation Authority (on issues of conduct or breach of our professional rules).
-Our email address is email@example.com.
+The Legal Ombudsman will look at their complaint independently.
+However, they must take their complaint to the Legal Ombudsman within six months of receiving our final response to their complaint and no more than one year from the date of the act or omission being complained about or no more than one year from the date when they should reasonably have known that there was cause for complaint.

 For more information about the Legal Ombudsman contact: